Horses really can fly, even if they're not called Pegasus

 Meistgelesene Nachrichten

-Börse aktuell - Live TickerVoraussichtlich Verluste zum heimischen Handelsstart -- DAX schwächer erwartet -- Asiens Börsen uneinheitlich
+Börse aktuell - Live TickerSMI auf rotem Terrain -- DAX im Donnerstagshandel schwächer -- Asiens Börsen uneinheitlich

-Der SMI zeigt sich vorbörslich schwächer.
-Für den deutschen Handelsstart zeichnen sich leichte Verluste ab.
-Keine einheitliche Richtung finden am Donnerstag die größten Börsen in Fernost.
+Der SMI zeigt sich im Handelsverlauf mit Verlusten.
+Auch der deutsche Aktienmarkt verliert im Donnerstagshandel leicht an Boden.
+Keine einheitliche Richtung fanden am Donnerstag die grössten Börsen in Fernost.

 finanzen.net News